e-brent/DNIDProject2/codeHistory.md

 ```

 ## Adding a second servo motor
-We knew that we were going to be working with sets of doors, so the first step was to adapt this this code ot include a second servo motor.
+We knew that we were going to be working with sets of doors, so the first step was to adapt this this code to include a second servo motor.
 This was a relatively simple change that was mostly just duplicating some variables and changing their names, so that part went smoothly.

 ```
 #include <Servo.h>